 Alaskan fishing communities are clear: it’s time to strengthen protections for the state’s salmon rivers.
 Almost 60 years old, the law governing development in salmon habitat lacks modern, science-based standards to protect salmon as the state grows.
 Meanwhile, large development projects – such as the proposed Pebble Mine – threaten salmon habitat across Alaska.
 Wild Salmon Center and our partners at the Stand for Salmon coalition are working to update the law.

 We need a groundswell of support from salmon advocates everywhere to support this work.
 Learn more and join the campaign below.

 More about this campaign

-Alaska’s tens of thousands of undeveloped rivers, lakes, and streams make it the greatest salmon landscape left in North America.
-Salmon deliver nearly $2 billion in income to commercial fishermen statewide; they are the heart of thriving sport fisheries; and they are the foundation of a traditional way of life for tens of thousands of Alaska Natives.
+Alaska’s tens of thousands of undeveloped rivers, lakes, and streams make it the greatest salmon stronghold left in North America.
+Salmon drive a $2 billion commercial fishing economy statewide; they are the heart of thriving sport fisheries; and they are the foundation of a traditional way of life for tens of thousands of Alaska Natives.
 But the state also depends heavily on natural resource extraction for economic growth.

-Wild Salmon Center staff in Alaska are working with Stand for Salmon to improve habitat protection for wild salmon in Alaska.
+Wild Salmon Center staff in Alaska are working with Stand for Salmon to improve habitat protection for Alaska’s wild salmon.